 Do you have a specific challenge you are currently struggling with in your daily life?
 Is something nagging at you that you can't seem to ignore any longer?
 Not even sure why you might want to speak to someone, but you're exploring counselling options anyway?
 There are endless reasons why talking to a professional, such as a counsellor or therapist can be beneficial, even when it's hard to find the words to explain the "why."
 Counselling can be for everyone, from all walks of life.
 Even therapists seek out therapy!
 It can be helpful to feel heard, to seek guidance when you feel directionless, and to have support working toward your needs and wants in life.
 It is okay to ask for help.

-I work with both adults and adolescents.
+I work with both adults and older adolescents.
 I often work with individuals on topics including:

 Recovery from past or recent trauma / PTSD

 Caregiver stress and compassion fatigue (professionals, family members, friends, co-workers, etc.)